Activity note: Hotel-check in from 4:00 p.m.

 Breakfast: Hotel buffet.

 Morning: The motorcoach will depart at 8:00 a.m. and return to Atlanta with arrival expected at approximately 12:00 Noon.
 We will stop first at the Atlanta Airport and then at Hyatt Place.
 Please make flight arrangements accordingly.
 For participants traveling out of Asheville to the Charlotte-Douglas International Airport, please see travel information for options to get from Asheville to Charlotte.
+This concludes our program.
+If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-Please join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!